Netflix/metaflow-docs/README.md

 ### Automatic publishing

 Any pushes to the `master` branch will automatically publish to [the live documentation pages](https://metaflow.org).
-The publishing uses GitHub Actions and Github pages.
+The publishing uses GitHub Actions and GitHub pages.
 You can see the progress of the publish action by going to the `Actions` tab of this repository.

 If you forget the site URL, you can go to `Environments` on the right hand side, click on `github-pages` and then click on `View Deployment`.